A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Modeling tensegrity structures

 Note that a cable generates a pair of tension forces exerted on points $a$ and $b$ with opposite directions.
 Therefore, according to \cref{eq:gen_force}, the generalized tension force for the $j$th cable reads

 Consequently, the system's generalized tension force is the sum over all cables

-where $\bm{\gamma}=[\gamma_1,\cdots,\gamma_{n_c}]^\mathrm{T}$ collects the force densities and $\oplus$ means the direct sum of matrices.
+where $\bm{\gamma}=[\gamma_1,\cdots,\gamma_{n_s}]^\mathrm{T}$ collects the force densities and $\oplus$ means the direct sum of matrices.
 Expression \cref{eq:tension_force} shows the system's generalized tension force is linear in the cables' force densities.
 This notable property is also found in the dynamics framework for \enquote{bars-only} tensegrities by Skelton et al. \cite{nagaseNetworkVectorForms2014,cheongNonminimalDynamicsGeneral2015}.
 It is beneficial for the design of cable-based control schemes, which, however, will not be elaborated in this paper and subject to further research.

 Expression \cref{eq:tension_force} allows any constitutive laws of the cables.
-In the following, we adopt a common practice by assuming linear stiffness, linear damping, and a slacking behavior.
+Following common practices, we assume linear stiffness, linear damping, and a slacking behavior.
 Denote the rest length by $\mu_j$, the stiffness coefficient by $\kappa_j$, and the damping coefficient by $\eta_j$.
 Then, the tension force magnitude is given by